 Step 2: Get Cooking

-When it comes to using up a bunch of greens, I like to cook them because the greens shrink down a lot during cooking.
-Here are five of my go-to meal ideas for cooking up greens at home.
+When it comes to using up a bunch of greens, try cooking them because the greens shrink down a lot during cooking.
+Here are five meal ideas for cooking up greens at home.

 - Spanakopita: I love the traditional Greek spinach pie.
 I also like to use kale or Swiss chard instead of spinach and cook it into a log shape.
 This dish is highly adaptable and can use up a lot of greens.